unkeyed/unkey/packages/redwoodjs/src/ratelimit/README.md

 The following examples sow how to set:

-- pattern `matcher`s to match paths on which to enforce rate limits
+- pattern matches when registering the middleware to match paths on which to enforce rate limits
 - custom identifier generator function
 - custom rate limit exceeded responses
 - custom error responses

-### Basic Matching
+### Rate Limit All Requests

+To rate limit all requests, register the unkeyMiddleware without route matching.

 ```ts file="web/src/entry.server.tsx"
 import withUnkey from "@unkey/redwoodjs";